mwidjaja1/DSOnMacARM/README.md

 ---

-# Homebrew & Apple Command Line Tools
+## Homebrew & Apple Command Line Tools
 Homebrew now has native support for Apple Silicon as of Version 3.0 and you can follow the  default installation at https://brew.sh.
 This'll install to `/opt/homebrew/bin/brew`.
 Bonus: The ARM native version now installs the Apple Command Line Tools for you for free.

 Even if Apple Command Line Tools + Homebrew comes with Python, and they do, I still recommend going out of your way to install Miniforge below to get the complete Conda ecosystem.

 ---

-# Python/R/Fortran (i.e. Anaconda/Miniforge)
+## Python/R/Fortran (i.e. Anaconda/Miniforge)
 So normally I'd use Anaconda but Anaconda is only optimized for Intel Macs at the type this guide was written.
 So I used Miniforge which fortunately has an ARM equivilant and basically wraps Conda + Python in a happy ARM architecture.

 ### How should I install Python/Conda on ARM?
 To install Miniforge, use the installer link at https://github.com/conda-forge/miniforge#miniforge3 and then install it in your normal terminal.
 Remember not to run this in a Rosetta Terminal, if you created one, because this installer script can run in your regular ARM terminal.

-After you do this, to ensure you truly got an ARM version of Python, verify this:
-1. Type `file $(which python)` in your terminal.
-It should point to your MiniForge version, which for me, was at `/Users/YOURUSERNAMEHERE/miniforge3/bin/python`.
-It should also provide an
+After you do this, to ensure you truly got an ARM version of Python, run `file $(which python)` in your terminal.
+It should point to your MiniForge version and say it's an ARM executable.
+For me, it said: `/Users/YOURUSERNAMEHERE/miniforge3/bin/python: Mach-O 64-bit executable`
-2. Launch Python in your Terminal by running `python`

 ### What packages are available on ARM?
 That said even though it has Conda, that doesn't mean all packages are ARM ready -- only some are.
 The quick way to see what packages may be available for ARM are if you: